kimruddock/pawelgrzybek.github.io/_drafts/2017-04-20-native-ecmascript-modules-in-the-browser.md

 <script src="./bundle.js" nomodule></script>
 ```

 Yes!
-When modules are not supported natively let's use something that worked for us for ages.
+When modules are not supported natively let's use something that definitely works.
 As a fallback script let's use an output file of our module bundler of choice.
 It works perfectly well now in the browser that doesn't have a clue how to handle JavaScript modules.
-To make sure that we are not duplicating the same functionality for browsers that support it, exactly for this reason [`nomodule`](https://html.spec.whatwg.org/multipage/scripting.html#attr-script-nomodule) attribute has been recently added to a spec.
-Let's have a look at the results in Safari and Google Chrome now…
+Make sure that you are not duplicating the same functionality for browsers that support it — exactly for this reason [`nomodule`](https://html.spec.whatwg.org/multipage/scripting.html#attr-script-nomodule) attribute has been recently added to the spec.
+Let's have a look at the results in Safari and Google Chrome (or any other browser that doesn't support modules) now…

 ![Native ECMAScript modules in Safari Technology Preview and Google Chrome](/photos/2017-04-20-4.jpg)

 At the time of writing this post [Safari Technology Preview](https://developer.apple.com/safari/technology-preview/) is the only browser that supports `nomodule` attribute.
-One day I will come back to this article and get rid of this paragraph — crafty plan.
+One day I will come back to this article and get rid of this paragraph — sneaky plan.

 ## Last word about JavaScript modules